Car Insurance: The Definitive Guide

 2. Your car was unsafe

-If your car doesn't have a WOF and you cause an accident which was caused by a defect in your car (i.e. dodgy brakes), your insurer is unlikely to pay out.
+If your car doesn't have a WOF and you caused an accident which was a result of a defect in your car (i.e. dodgy brakes), your insurer is unlikely to pay out.

 3. You were drinking